NET WORTH: $15 million, estimated

 OTHER: Waterston also earmarks funds for health causes, including AIDS and mental health.

 LOOKING FORWARD: In his 70s, Waterston is still acting, while balancing other interests.
 Expect this family's philanthropy to continue with its regional focus on the Northeast.
-Apart from the family's charitable vehicle, the Waterstons may have other more direct avenues of giving, and some important gifts may be missing from this rundown.
+Apart from the family's charitable organization, the Waterstons may have other more direct avenues of giving, and some important grants may be missing from this rundown.

 The Waterston Family Foundation does not provide a clear avenue of contact but below is an address: